tomzhao2016/graduation-project/README.md

 In this experiment, the private label is **the gender information**, and the public labels are **wearing heavy makeup, wearing lipsticks, Arched Eyebrows, Wavy Hair, No beard**.
 ![alt text](/privacynet_images/new_celeba.png)
-The private accuracy and the public accuracy when predicting on the private and pubic labels are:
+The private accuracy and the public accuracy when predicting on the private and public labels are:

 Privacy level | Private |   Public |
 ------------- | ------- | -------- |